TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 	+ Deals 24 damage.
 + Projectile Shielding
 	+ Range: 5 meters
-	+ Choose a 2 meters by 2 meters area.
+	+ Choose a 2x2 area.
 You create a magical shield there.
-	+ This ward acts like quarter cover against projectiles passing through it.
-	+ This ward lasts for one round.
+	+ This shield acts like half cover against projectiles passing through it and lasts for 1 round.
 + (Prepared) Warding
 	+ You have a (1 + WRA/4) bonus to Faith, Willpower and Reflection against the next magical attack.